 We don’t want to expose ourselves to potential criticism, so we mask our self-protection with a demure (and often proud!), “Oh, me?
 I’m just not very comfortable with promoting myself.”

 To read Susie’s post visit, Why The Most Successful People Aren’t Afraid To Promote Themselves.

-This made it difficult for smaller businesses to compete with larger businesses that had a large marketing budget.
+This made it difficult for smaller businesses to compete with larger businesses with a large marketing budget.

 You can still see this happening today.

-Things have changed and there is good news for small business and solopreneurs like you.
+Things have changed, and there is good news for small businesses and solopreneurs like you.

 Today the internet has leveled the playing field.
-Now artists of all levels and small businesses can build brand awareness and relationships with people around the world.
+Now artists of all levels and small businesses can build brand awareness and relationships with people worldwide.